ABOUT

 OUTREACH & COMMUNITY

-Graduate Representative Stanford Admissions Committee, Stanford Faculty Liaison, Stanford Friends of Hopkins Liaison, Stanford Graduate Students Advisory Council, Monterey Bay Area Research Institutions Network for Education (2023-Present)
+Stanford University Hopkins Marine Station Admissions Committee, Faculty Representative, Friends of Hopkins Liaison, Graduate Students Advisory Council, MARINE Network (2023-2024)

-Minorities in Shark Science (MISS) Friend and mentor supporting diversity & inclusion in elasmobranch research (2020-22)
+Minorities in Shark Science (MISS) Friend, supporting diversity & inclusion in elasmobranch research.
+Mentoring and capacity-building for younger MISS members (2020-2022)

-Girl Scout Gold Award Authored & published children’s book “A Familiar Fin” to dispel negative myths about sharks (2016)
+Girl Scout Gold Award Authored & published children’s book about sharks (2016)